 Sometimes, you’ll do anything to have something to drink.
 It does not matter if it’s a beer, Pepsi, or purified water.
 Your body needs something.
 Yet in times of need, water is essential for our bodies.
 However, can we get this from nature?
 Is it safe to drink rainwater, for instance?

 While it is not always hazardous to your health, it is not recommended that you drink rainwater on the regular.
 Yet you see people collect and drink it all the time on survival shows or see it recommended by some health experts.
-However, it’s not always safe.
+However, it’s not always safe for drinking.
 In fact, in some cases, it can even be deadly.

 However, if you ask experts in the water industry…they’ll tell you that there is STILL a big risk to drinking rainwater.
 Let’s dive into why this is the case.